Mirza Ali Baig

-Mirza Ali Baig (born 10 July 1983) is a Pakistani high-altitude mountaineer and the first Pakistani man to summit all seven highest peaks in seven continents.
+Mirza Ali Baig (born 10 July 1983) is a Pakistani mountaineer and the first Pakistani man to summit all seven highest peaks in seven continents.
 Also, Mirza is a professional tourism expert, he is the pioneer who introduced extreme sports to women in Pakistan and made several documentaries related to the extreme adventure in Pakistan particularly women in mountaineering and outdoor.

 Early life and career

-Mirza Ali grew up and was raised in the remote village of Shimshal.
+Mirza Ali Baig grew up and was raised in the remote village of Shimshal.
 After passing his 8th grade exams in the village, he moved to the town of Gulmit for high school.
 Mirza Ali while in high school worked with foreign trekking groups and expeditions as a porter.
 He had his first mountain climb at the young age of 16 at Mingligh Sar (6050m) in Shimshal Pamir.
 Since then he has lived out his love for the outdoors in multiple climbing expeditions, besides continuing his education in Karachi where he acquired his bachelor of Commerce from Karachi University.

 Working in different capacity in tourism industry, he joined his other cousins to work as high altitude porter.
 He observed there are less local people exploring the mountains, valleys, passes and beautiful glaciers of Pakistan.
 He also didn't find any major local expeditions or mountain related tours in Gilgit-Baltistan, most ironic he found women participation in outdoor sports such as mountain expeditions almost zero.

 He also worked for women empowerment and gender equality through mountain adventure.
 His lifetime achievement was when his sister reached the summit of Mt.
 Everest on 19 May 2013 being the first female from Pakistan to do so.

 Pioneer of Women adventure/Gender Equality

 Mirza Ali started his campaign to encourage women in outdoor sports and mountaineering, though meager resources it took him long, until 2009, when he was able to organize an expedition to 7000m peak where a girl from Lahore also took part, from there Mirza Ali continuously organized various expedition with his sister.
 It was Mirza's encouragement and planning that made possible for Samina Baig to reach the summit of Mount Everest.

-As a photographer his photos were exhibited by the US embassy in Islamabad and his adventure documentaries "SAMINA, Muhim Chashkin Sar" and ”Ugli Rut ki Dastak” short film/ promotional AD for Gender Equity are aired from nearly all mainstream TV channels in Pakistan.
+As a photographer his photos were exhibited by the US embassy in Islamabad and his adventure documentaries "SAMINA, Muhim Chashkin Sar" and "Ugli Rut ki Dastak" short film/ promotional AD for Gender Equity are aired from nearly all mainstream TV channels in Pakistan.
 Mirza climbing missions are not just to reach the summit but reaching a purpose and mission, the gist of his climbing’s are based on Gender equality, women empowerment, his sacrifice to let his sister to the summit of Mt.
-Everest without him, when they were just 248m short form the summit is a great lesson of women empowerment to other fellow Pakistani men.
+Everest without him, when they were just 248m from the summit is a great lesson of women empowerment to other fellow Pakistani men.